 A Marriage-Saving Crash Course

-Are you worried that your partner is having an inappropriate friendship with another woman or man?
+Are you worried about the friendship your partner has with another woman or man?
 Maybe it’s a new co-worker at the office or an old flame on social media.
 It could be anyone.
+(Scroll down for audio.)

 Regardless of who it is, those red flags are waving.
 Your partner is telling you they’re “just friends,” but their secretive behavior and the way they seem to protect this friendship, even prioritize it over the marriage, has left you in a state of worry, fear, hurt and frustration.
 You know something isn’t right.
 Perhaps your partner is locking or guarding their phone – it’s never more than an arm’s length away, and they get defensive if you ask to see it.
 Or perhaps it’s gone beyond that.
 Perhaps you’ve seen the intimate things they’ve been saying or sending to each other – declarations of affection or desire, private revelations, or even explicit pictures.